Funding Programmes

 DA

 EUopSTART is a Danish exploratory award for EU application writing, organised by the Danish Ministry of Higher Education and Science (Uddannelses- og Forskningsministeriet).
-This programme offers support to SMEs, large enterprises, and research institutions in Denmark for preparing applications for the EU Framework Programme (Horizon Europe) and other joint European research programmes.
+This programme offers support to SMEs, large enterprises, and research institutions in Denmark for preparing applications for the EU Framework Programme (Horizon Europe) and other joint European research programmes, including the European Defence Fund.

-EUopSTART has the overall purpose of intensifying the participation of Danish entities in applying for EU funding from Horizon Europe and other international funding programmes.
-Specifically, EUopSTART can partially reimburse costs incurred while preparing an EU application, such as time spent by the applicant, travel expenses, or costs related to consultants helping with the EU application.
+EUopSTART has the overall purpose of intensifying the participation of Danish entities in applying for EU funding.
+Specifically, EUopSTART can partially reimburse costs incurred while preparing an EU application in the specified grant period, such as time spent by the applicant, travel expenses, or costs related to consultants helping with the EU application.

 Commercial Opportunities